sanhaus/control-panel.en/help/api/using/managing-workflows.md

   -d    }
   -d }`

+>[!NOTE]
+>
-  <aside class="note">When adding a parameter to the payload, make sure that its **name** and **type** values are consistent with the information declared in the External signal activity.
-Moreover, the payload size should not exceed 64Ko.</aside>
+>When adding a parameter to the payload, make sure that its **name** and **type** values are consistent with the information declared in the External signal activity.
+Moreover, the payload size should not exceed 64Ko.